Motion picture content rating system: Philippines

 Independent, foreign-language and art-house films released in the Philippines are not rated by the MTRCB themselves but are instead rated through the Film Development Council of the Philippines.
 Nevertheless, the same rating system applies.

-Poland

-Ratings in Poland are not set by any board or advisory body.
-Prior to 1989 the applicable age ratings were "no age limit", "over 7", "over 12", "over 15" and "over 18" and were set by The General Committee of Cinematography.
-Since 1989 there is no official classification system, with age ratings being self-prescriptive and set by the distributors.
-In case of television, the supervisory body – Krajowa Rada Radiofonii i Telewizji (KRRiT, The National Council of Radio Broadcasting and Television) can impose fines upon those responsible for improper rating of a broadcast, or lack of it.

 Portugal

 Movies are rated in Portugal by the Comissão de Classificação de Espectáculos of the Ministry of Culture.
 In cinemas the ratings are mandatory (subject to parental guidance) whereas for video releases they are merely advisory, except in the case of pornographic content.
-Children under the age of 3 were previously prohibited from public film performances, but a special category was introduced for this age group when the classification system was overhauled in 2014.
+Children under the age of 4 were formerly prohibited from public film performances, but a special category was introduced for this age group when the classification system was overhauled in 2014.
 A category for 14-year-olds was also introduced, and the lowest age rating was dropped from 4 years of age to 3.
 The categories are the following: